luisdelaye/Mexstrain/README.md

 #$ perl add_columns_to_metadata.pl metadata.selected.tsv
 #$ mv outfile.tsv metadata.selected.tsv
 ```
+Of course, you have to do the above step just before copying the metadata file to: /Users/jose/Software/ncov/data/.

 By default, the script will add a column named VOC where the [Variants of Concern](https://cov-lineages.org/lineage_list.html) will be indicated (Alpha, Beta, Gamma, Delta and Omicron).
-You can modify the behavior of the script by opening with a text editor and changing the following section:
+You can modify the behavior of the script by opening with a text editor (like [ATOM](https://atom.io)) and changing the following section:

 ```
 				#-----------------------------------------------------------------------